 MANUEL B. VILLAR, JR. Chairman of the Board.
-Mr. Villar was Senator of the Philippines from 2001 to June 2013.
+Mr. Villar, 70, was Senator of the Philippines from 2001 to June 2013.
 He served as Senate President from 2006 to 2008.
 He also served as a Congressman from 1992 to 2001 and as Speaker of the House of Representatives from 1998 to 2000.
 A Certified Public Accountant, Mr. Villar graduated from the University of the Philippines in 1970 with the degree of Bachelor of Science in Business Administration and in 1973 with the degree of Masters in Business Administration.
 He founded Camella Homes in the early 1970s and successfully managed said company over the years, to become the largest homebuilder in the Philippines now known as the Vista Land Group.
-Mr. Villar is also Chairman of the Board of Vistamalls, Inc. (formerly Starmalls, Inc.), AllHome Corp., AllDay Marts, Inc. and Golden MV Holdings, Inc. (formerly Golden Bria Holdings, Inc.).
-He is a member of the following organizations: Makati Business Club, Manila Golf Club, Management Association of the Philippines, Financial Executive Institute of the Philippines (FINEX), Philippine Institute of Certified Public Accountants, and the Villar Social Institute for Poverty Alleviation and Governance (SIPAG).
+Mr. Villar is also Chairman of the Board of Vistamalls, Inc. (formerly Starmalls, Inc.), AllHome Corp., AllValue Holdings Corp. and Golden Bria Holdings, Inc. He is a member of the following organizations: Makati Business Club, Manila Golf Club, Management Association of the Philippines, Financial Executive Institute of the Philippines (FINEX), Philippine Institute of Certified Public Accountants, and the Villar Social Institute for Poverty Alleviation and Governance (SIPAG).

 MANUEL PAOLO A. VILLAR, Director and President.
-Mr. Villar graduated from the Wharton School of the University of Pennsylvania, Philadelphia, USA with a Bachelor of Science in Economics and Bachelor of Applied Science in 1999.
+Mr. Villar, graduated from the Wharton School of the University of Pennsylvania, Philadelphia, USA with a Bachelor of Science in Economics and Bachelor of Applied Science in 1999.
 He was an Analyst for McKinsey &Co. in the United States from 1999 to 2001.
 He joined the Vista Land Group in 2001 as Head of Corporate Planning then became the Chief Financial Officer of the Company in 2008.
 He was elected President and Chief Executive Officer of the Company in July 2011 and President of Vistamalls, Inc. (formerly Starmalls, Inc.) in June 2019.
-In addition, he is the President and CEO of VistaREIT, Inc., CEO and Chairman of St. Augustine Gold and Copper Limited and Chairman of TVI Resources Development Philippines, Inc., Camella Homes, Inc., Communities Philippines, Inc., Crown Asia Properties, Inc., Brittany Corporation, Vista Residences, Inc., and Powersource Phils Development Corp.
-Mr. Villar is also the majority shareholder of Prime Asset Ventures, Inc., and a director of Fine Properties, Inc., AllHome Corp. and AllDay Marts, Inc.
+In addition, he is the CEO and Chairman of St. Augustine Gold and Copper Limited and Chairman of TVI Resources Development Philippines, Inc., Camella Homes, Inc., Communities Philippines, Inc., Crown Asia Properties, Inc., Brittany Corporation, Vista Residences, Inc. and Powersource Phils Development Corp.
+Mr. Villar is also the majority shareholder of Prime Asset Ventures, Inc., and director of Fine Properties, Inc, and AllHome Corp.

 CYNTHIA J. JAVAREZ, Director and Treasurer.
-Ms. Javarez graduated from the University of the East with the degree of Bachelor of Science in Business Administration major in Accounting.
+Ms. Javarez graduated from the University of the East with a degree in Bachelor of Science in Business Administration major in Accounting.
 She is a Certified Public Accountant.
 She completed a Management Development Program at the Asian Institute of Management in 2006.
 Ms. Javarez was previously the Chief Financial Officer of Polar Property Holdings Corp. until 2011 and the Tax & Audit Head in the MB Villar Group of Companies until 2007.
 She was the Controller and Chief Financial Officer of Vista Land since 2013 until she was elected as Chief Operating Officer in November 2018.
-She is also the current President of Fine Properties, Inc. and Chairman of the Board of Prime Asset Ventures, Inc., Primewater Infrastructure Corp. and Streamtech Systems Technologies, Inc., Planet Cable, Inc. and Dusit Hospitality Education Philippines, Inc. She was previously the President of Camella
+She is also the current President of Fine Properties, Inc., Camella Homes, Inc., Communities Philippines, Inc., Crown Asia Properties, Inc., Brittany Corporation and Vista Residences, Inc.